How collective asperity detachments nucleate slip at frictional interfaces

 \paragraph{Model}

 The geometry of our set-up is illustrated in Fig.~\ref{fig:model}.
-It comprises a frictional interface (in red) embedded between two identical isotropic linear elastic materials (in blue), all discretised using finite elements.
-To mimic leakage at the boundaries, we consider a viscous damping in the bulk whose magnitude is such that waves travel on the order of the system size before decaying (see \emph{Methods}).
+It comprises a frictional interface (in red) embedded between two identical isotropic linear elastic materials (in blue), all discretised using finite elements and interacting in the same manner.
+The elements along the frictional interface (referred to as ``blocks'') are plastic: they respond elastically (with the same elastic constants as the elastic bodies) up to a local yield strain (see below).
+To mimic energy leakage at the boundaries (by the transmission of elastic waves), we consider a viscous damping in the bulk whose magnitude is such that waves travel on the order of the system size before decaying (see \emph{Methods}).
 The system is periodic in the horizontal direction, while the top and bottom boundaries are used to impose an event-driven quasi-static simple shear.
+In this protocol, the strain is increased up to the next plastic event (the response to this increase is purely elastic and in mechanical equilibrium), after which an infinitesimal strain increment is applied, triggering (an avalanche of) plasticity.
+Once motion stops, this sequence is repeated.